material-motion/material-motion/specifications/runtime/scheduler.md

       performerType = plan.performerTypeForPlan(plan)
       performer = performerType()

-**Activity state**: Activity state is one of either active or idle.
+**Activity state**: Activity state is one of either active or at rest.
 The scheduler must provide a public read-only API for accessing this state.

 Pseudo-code example:

     public enum ActivityState {
       .Active
-      .Idle
+      .AtRest
     }

     Scheduler {